jasonsullivan/Clean-Architecture-Template-Projects/memory-bank/activeContext.md

 ## Current Development Focus

-The project is currently in the domain model design phase.
+The project has progressed from domain model design to implementation phase.
 The solution structure has been created with all the necessary projects following Clean Architecture principles.
 The memory bank has been established to document the project's architecture, patterns, and progress, with detailed documentation of the domain model.
+Implementation of core domain entities and value objects is now complete, and we've defined the key interfaces for authentication in the Application layer.
+Current focus is on implementing the EF Core Identity infrastructure.

 ### Current Activities

-1. **Domain Model Documentation**:
+1. **Domain Model Implementation**:
-   - Comprehensive documentation of the domain model in the memory bank
-   - Detailed design of value objects, entities, aggregates, and domain events
+   - Implementation of value objects (Email, PersonName, PhoneNumber, UserName, UserStatus, UserAccountId) is complete
-   - Visual representation of the domain model through class diagrams
+   - Implementation of the UserAccount aggregate root entity is complete

-2. **Solution Structure**:
-   - Basic project structure is in place with core layers defined
+   - Remaining domain entities and events still to be implemented

+2. **Application Layer Implementation**:
-   - Projects have been created but require implementation
+   - Key identity interfaces have been defined (ICurrentUserService, IIdentityService, IIdentityProviderFactory)
+   - Implementation of the Result pattern for appropriate operations
+   - Remaining application services and CQRS handlers to be implemented

+3. **Identity Infrastructure Implementation**:
+   - Implementation of EF Core Identity entities (ApplicationUser, ApplicationRole, etc.) is complete
+   - Implementation of ApplicationIdentityDbContext is complete
+   - Implementation of concrete identity services (EFCoreIdentityService, EFCoreCurrentUserService) is complete
+   - Mapping between ApplicationUser and UserAccount entities is complete with robust error handling
+   - Added comprehensive logging and error handling throughout identity services

-3. **Architecture Planning**:
+4. **Architecture Implementation**:
-   - Finalizing the authentication architecture with dual provider support
+   - Implementing the authentication architecture with dual provider support
-   - Detailed design of the domain model for UserAccount and related entities
-   - Planning the permission-based authorization system
+   - Preparing for the permission-based authorization system implementation

 ## Recent Decisions and Context